16 Days |

 Next day, we begin the day by exploring the city of Mahabalipuram.
 The city has held great importance as a busy port in the past and is famous for its cave temples as well as the mandapams, which are also carved out of rocks.
 These ancient temples and mandapams depict scenes from Indian legends, mythological stories and from epic poems written during the time.
-Mostly all the temples in the city were built by Narasimhavarman and Rajasimhavarman.
+Most temples in the city were built by Narasimhavarman and Rajasimhavarman.
 Furthermore, it is said that the city was basically developed by Narasimhavarman.

 The biggest attraction of the city is the Bas-Relief, which depicts Arjuna’s Penance.
 The entire structure, including the chariots, are carved out of rocks.
 Furthermore, the beautiful twin structure of the Shore Temple is worth visiting as well.
 The shore temple is known for its beautiful structures,and various types of Bas-relief, out which is one is 100 ft long and 45 ft. high and is carved out of granite.

 After we help you tour the city, we will travel to Pondicherry, the beautiful former French Colony.